 Elephant calves weigh about 113 kilogram / 250 pounds at birth.
 They have poor eyesight when they are born.
 However, they recognize their mother through scent, touch, and sound.
 The elephant calf drinking water in the photograph is older than a newborn calf.
 They will stick by their mother’s side for many months and drink her milk for about two years.
 They can drink up to 11 liters / 3 gallons of milk every day!
 At first, calves do not know what to do with their trunks.
 It swings all over, stepping on them and overall being rather clumsy with it.
 Additionally, they also suck on their trunks, similar to how a human baby will suck on its thumb.

 African elephants, Loxodonta africana, are listed in the category vulnerable on the IUCN list.

 Please, explore more beautiful photos like ‘African Elephant Calf Drinking Water,’ discover them in our African wildlife portfolio.
 Let nature inspire you.
-All my wildlife photographs are for sale of license and wall art photo prints on high-quality print materials.
+All my wildlife photographs are for sale as stock photos and wall art photo prints on high-quality print materials.

 This cute elephant baby has a shorter trunk?
 How can this be?